George Furbank: Northampton Saints

+Harlequins

+On 8 April 2026, it was announced he would be leaving Northampton at the end of the 2025–26 season after 11 years at the club.
+On the same day it was confirmed that would join rival Premiership side Harlequins.

 International career

 Furbank received his first call up by coach Eddie Jones to the senior England squad for the 2020 Six Nations Championship.
 On 2 February 2020 he made his Test debut starting in the opening round defeat against France.
 He retained his starting place for the last round as England beat Italy to win the tournament.

 On 24 February 2024 Furbank started against Scotland during the 2024 Six Nations Championship and scored his first international try.
 He also started their next fixture against Ireland which saw him score another try.